aiven/aiven-docs/docs/platform/howto/vpc-peering-upcloud.md

 ## Renew a DHCP lease

 You only need to take this step if any of your VMs has been created before setting up the network peering.
-In that case, you need to refresh the Dynamic Host Configuration Protocol (DHCP) lease for a relevant network interface to get new routes.
+In this case, refresh the Dynamic Host Configuration Protocol (DHCP) lease for a relevant network interface to get new routes.